-Throughout the literacy block, there is a gradual release of responsibility.
-Daily workshops begin with a teacher-directed mini-lesson followed by independent work time in which students have the opportunity to apply the strategies to self-chosen books or writing pieces, reflect on their process as readers and writers, and set monitor their goals.
-During independent reading/writing time, the teacher provides the small group support and guidance that each student needs to solidify the strategies.
+- 1. Daily workshops begin with a teacher-directed mini-lesson focused on teaching a targeted and replicable strategy readers can use whenever they read. - 2.
+Independent work time in which students have the opportunity to apply the strategies to just-right texts, reflect on their process as readers and writers, and monitor their goals - 3.
+During independent reading/writing time, teacher utilizes small groups to provide differentiated scaffolded coaching and instruction